How AI deepfake voice scams are becoming the most insidious threat on the internet

 “My suggestion was to ask them to put a hand in front of their face.
 That would break the deepfake.
 But now there are models where you can touch your face, even shine a light on it, and the model doesn’t break,” Francesco Cavalli, co-founder and chief operating officer of Sensity, tells me.

-A programme posted on tech developer platform Github is one of many that have risen to prominence in the last year off the back of viral videos of users turning their face into that of Robert Downey Jr or Mark Zuckerberg with surprising realism.
+A programme posted on tech developer platform GitHub is one of many that have risen to prominence in the last year off the back of viral videos of users turning their faces into those of Robert Downey Jr or Mark Zuckerberg with surprising realism.
 The programme advertises “live deepfakes in just three clicks” and prompts potential users to make fun videos or surprise people on live chat.

 It’s not hard to find out where else this technology is being put to more malicious use.
 Last year, a finance worker was duped into paying $25m during a video conference call.
 He was invited in and, to his knowledge, was met with the faces and voices of his co-workers.
 They were all deepfakes.